ALiwoto/LTW-client/README.md

-# Sword Art Online : Last Testament
+# Last Testament Of Wanderers
 ====================================

 Welcome to the LTW source code!

-Sword Art Online Last Testament, is a open-source MMORPG game.
+Last Testament Of Wanderers, is a open-source MMORPG game.
 From this repository you can build LTW game, all of the Contents are included.